SophiaR-baty/Modulartistic/documentation/json format.md

 |   ```Length```   | ```double```       | ```3```                       | The length of animating between this and the next scene       |
 | ```EasingType``` | ```string```       | ```"Linear"```                | The easing function of the animation                          |

+> [!example]- Currently supported EasingTypes
-Currently supported EasingTypes are:
+> Currently supported EasingTypes are:
-- Linear
+> - Linear
-- SineIn
+> - SineIn
-- SineOut
+> - SineOut
-- SineInOut
+> - SineInOut
-- ElasticIn
+> - ElasticIn
-- ElasticOut
+> - ElasticOut
-- ElasticInOut
+> - ElasticInOut
-- BounceOut
+> - BounceOut
+>
+>   More are planned for the future.

-For more information about these easing types, see https://easings.net/
+>   For more information about these easing types, see https://easings.net/